Infection prevention and control

 - Please don't sit on the beds – if there aren't enough chairs ask a member of staff to help

-See below for further information about reducing the risk of healthcare-associated infection.
+Read our patient information about reducing the risk of healthcare-associated infection.